Paycheck Protection Loans

 Can I appeal the lender’s decision if not approved?

 The borrower has the right to appeal the lender’s decision for the full or partial PPP forgiveness amount.
-The SBA will issue to issue a future interim final rule addressing the appeal process.
+The AAD has created a roadmap to help understand the forgiveness and appeal process (PDF download).

 If my loan is not forgiven, how will it mature and what interest will I be charged?

 Loan maturity will be triggered by the end of the covered period and depends on when/whether the loan was forgiven in full or in part: